valentingol/cliconfig/docs/processing.md

 # Processing

-Processing are powerful tools to modify the config at each steps of the life of a configuration.
-More precisely, you can use processing to modify the full configuration before and after each merge, after loading and before saving the config.
+Processings are powerful tools to modify the config at each step of the lifecycle of a configuration.
+More precisely, you can use processings to modify the full configuration before and after each merge, after loading, and before saving the config.

 The processing are applied with a processing class that herits from `cliconfig.processing.Processing`.
-They implement premerge, postmerge, postload and presave methods.
+They implement `premerge`, `postmerge`, `postload` and `presave` methods.
 Each function have the signature:

 ```python
 def premerge(self, flat_dict: Dict[str, Any], processing_list: List[Processing]) -> Dict[str, Any]:
     ...
 ```

-They takes a flat dict as input (a dict of depth 1 with dot-separated keys), the list of processing (not always needed but useful for more advanced processing, it is discussed in an advanced section below) and return the modified flat dict (and keep it flat).
-You can write your own processing objects and add them to the `processing_list` argument of `make_config` function to apply it automatically.
+They take a flat dict as input (a dict of depth 1 with dot-separated keys), the list of processings (not always needed but useful for more advanced processing, as discussed in an advanced section below), and return the modified flat dict (while keeping it flat).
+You can write your own processing objects and add them to the `processing_list` argument of the `make_config` function to apply them automatically.
-You will see how they work and how to create them in this section.
+In this section, you will learn how they work and how to create them.

 ## Why a flat dict?

-The idea is that is that when we build a config, we manipulate dict with both nested sub-dicts and flat keys in the same time.To simplify this, the dicts are flatten systematically before a merge.
-It make things mre simple and prevent from duplicated key in a same configuration like:
+The idea is that when we construct a config, we manipulate dictionaries that contain both nested sub-dicts and flat keys simultaneously.
+To simplify this process, the dictionaries are systematically flattened before merging.
+This approach makes things simpler and prevents duplicated keys within the same configuration, as shown in the
+example:

 ```python
 config = {'a': {'b': 1}, 'a.b': 2}
 ```

-More generally ALL config modifications are done with flat dicts during config building and so it is the case fot the processing too.
+More generally, all config modifications are performed using flat dictionaries during config construction, and the same applies to processings.

-Of course, after building your config, it will be unflattened to a normal nested config.
+However, it's important to note that after building your config, it will be unflattened to its normal nested configuration structure.

 ## Processing order

-The order of the processing to trigger is actually important because they modify the config and so the behavior of the the next processing.
-That is why the Processing classes have 4 float attributes that are the order of the 4 processing methods (premerge, postmerge, postload and presave).
+The order in which the processings are triggered is crucial because they modify the config and consequently affect the behavior of subsequent processings.
+To manage this order, the Processing classes have four float attributes representing the order of the four processing methods: premerge, postmerge, postload, and presave.

-An example to illustrate the importance of the order:
+Here's an example to illustrate the significance of the order:

 ```yaml
 --- # config.yaml